Paris Bateaux-Mouches history and their boats

 At present there are a total of fifteen boats in the fleet and all of the boats have been fitted out with the latest equipment such as GPS and multi-directional propulsion systems, and there are in fact nine please cruise boats and six restaurant boats.

-Now as we mentioned above, the boats were all designed by Jean Bruel himself in such a way as to provide the client with the very best possible views of the monuments and famous landmarks in Paris both on the Right Bank or Rive Droite, and the Left Bank or Rive Gauche.
+Now as we mentioned above, the boats were all designed by Jean Bruel himself in such a way as to provide the client with the very best possible views of the monuments and famous Paris landmarks both on the Right Bank or Rive Droite, and the Left Bank or Rive Gauche.

 So with this in mind, they are constructed with two decks and one is enclosed with glass sides that has heating and air conditioning for added comfort, whereas the upper deck is open for 360 degree views to places such as the Eiffel Tower and Notre Dame Cathedral to name a couple of the landmarks you will witness.